martinerny/martinerny/README.md

 Here are some of the projects I've been working on:

-1. [My Website](https://github.com/Polhemsskolan-DATA/sidmallen-martinerny): My first website made using HTML, CSS and JavaScript..
+1. [My Website](https://github.com/Polhemsskolan-DATA/sidmallen-martinerny): My first website made using HTML, CSS and JavaScript.
 2. [Project 2](link-to-project-2): Brief description.
 3. [Project 3](link-to-project-3): Brief description.